tommasop00/EasyBank/cmake-build-debug/test/lib/googletest/docs/faq.md

 ## The compiler complains about "no match for 'operator<<'" when I use an assertion.
 What gives?

-If you use a user-defined type `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can print a value of `FooType`.
+If you use a user-defined type `FooType` in an assertion, you must make sure there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can toString a value of `FooType`.

 In addition, if `FooType` is declared in a nameProprietary space, the `<<` operator also needs to be defined in the *